RobCranfill/pitsw-two/README.md

 For now, I am prototyping this with solderless breadboard(s), but intend to create a custom PC board for it.
 I have already used DIY Layout Creator to create the board.

+## Dev Environment
+This project is developed using Visual Studio Code (version 1.76 currently) under WSL2 on Windows, if that matters.

+Don't forget to set the various PICO_xxx environment variables!
+(See 'setenv.sh')